suryathink/Image-sharing-website/README.md

 - [ ] Admin should be able to see all the Users listed in UI (except the password) and have access to delete users (Use Authorization).
 - [ ] Add Forget Password, Send Emails, verify OTP then Change Password and update that changed password in DB.
 - [ ] While Registration Take Email, send Otp, verify email then only create Account in DB.
+- [ ] Add Upload photo option and share it with other users.
+- [ ] User should be able to upload images and these images should be visible to others on Home Page.
+- [ ] On Visiting the user profile section, user should be able to see all the images shared by them in their respective profile section.
+- [ ] Download Button Should Work
+- [ ] Add Email Verification while doing Signup and Login.
+- [ ] Add Forgot Password Path and add Email verification.

 Bugs
 - [ ]  After Removing any Bookmark from Favorites Page.The Favorite Data on Home Page is not updating I need to refresh the Home Page then only it is updating the Home Page.